PeterBear0909/nasal_ELVC/index.md

 ## Spectrogram

 ![Spectro](figure/SpeechSpectro.png)
 * Fig. 3.
 Mel-spectrograms of NL, CEL, and NEL speech, sNEL speech synthesized using Mel-spectrogram and WavLM features, and converted speech of VTN-VC and ETN-VC (both with Mel-spectrogram).
+NEL speech is typically longer, whereas synthesized and converted speech follow NL durations due to seq2seq alignment.